 Let’s do a thought exercise about the typical manufacturing automation strategy in China.
 Do manufacturers invest in getting automation right, or hope that simply buying the machinery is enough?

 Here is the scenario.
 A Chinese factory buys a complex piece of equipment that several entire production lines depend on.
 Because the equipment is so new, many of the staff are unfamiliar with its operation.
 The factory needs to choose one of the subsequent options:

 - Option 1 – Send 2 of your maintenance technicians to Europe for a 3 months training (along with a translator) so that they understand the ins and outs of the machine and how to maintain it.

 - Option 2 – Buy the equipment, get it set up, and hope all goes perfectly.

+Which option do you think is most commonly selected?
 In our experience, at least 95% of Chinese manufacturers choose option 2.

 Save money now and hope for the best.

 It is this thought process that causes their manufacturing automation strategy to fail more than 70% of the time.
 And by “fail”, we mean that expected cost savings are not realized.
 (Sometimes it means the new equipment can't even be set up, or can't be kept up after being in place for a few weeks.
 These are also failures, of course.)

 Why 95% of Chinese Manufacturers are not Ready for High-tech Automation

 Previously, I wrote that most Chinese companies are not ready for ‘Industry 4.0’ (and I got some heat for that on LinkedIn, presumably from people who deal with some of the best suppliers out there).
 For the same reasons I mentioned in that post, we believe most Chinese manufacturers are not ready to jump from manual work to fully automated operations.